top of page

 • ministries or agencies;

-Every entrepreneur may be subject to administrative sanctions for violations of the following obligations:
+Every entrepreneur may be subject to administrative sanctions for any violations of the following obligations:

-• meet the minimum requirements for the number of the leading equipment for each sub-classification;
+• meet the minimum requirements for the number of main equipment for each sub-classification;

-• own and extend a construction business entity certificate for a construction service business entity;
+• own and extend construction business entity certificates for a construction service business entity;

-• have and develop the Construction Work Competency Certificate for construction workers;
+• own and extend a Construction Work Competency Certificate for construction workers;

-• submit annual business activity reports through the integrated construction business application system;
+• submit annual business activity reports through the construction services business application system in the integrated construction services information system;

-• comply with the requirements for representative offices of foreign construction service business entities and foreign investment construction service business entities.
+• comply with the provisions required for representative offices of foreign construction service business entities and foreign investment construction service business entities.

 Correlation between BKPM, Central PTSP, and DPMPTSP